projecttacoma/bulk-submit-data-docs/BulkSubmitData/input/pagecontent/index.md

 # Bulk Submit Data

-This page provides the OperationDefinition for the bulk `$submit-data` operation.
+This page provides the OperationDefinition for the bulk (async) `$submit-data` operation.